haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “He lives there,” said old Ben.

-“He came out o’ th’ egg there.
+“He came out of the egg there.

-If he’s courtin’, he’s makin’ up to some young madam of a robin that lives among th’ old rose-trees there.”
+If he’s courting, he’s making up to some young madam of a robin that lives among the old rose-trees there.”

 “Rose-trees,” said Mary.